 Dental implants are a form of prosthodontics, which includes dental crowns, bridges, dentures, and implants.
 These medical devices are surgically implanted in the jaw to restore the ability to chew or its appearance.
-Provides support for artificial (false) teeth, such as crowns, bridges, or dentures.
+They provide support for artificial teeth, such as crowns, bridges, or dentures.
 Dental implants are artificial dental roots that replace one or more missing teeth, helping to stop or prevent jaw bone loss.

 A connector, known as an abutment, is placed or incorporated into the top of the dental implant, which connects it to the replacement tooth.
 Finally, a crown, a replacement tooth, is custom manufactured to match your natural teeth, completing the dental implant.
 Dental implants are increasingly being used to replace individual teeth, especially in the posterior regions of the mouth.
 This procedure replaces tooth roots with screw-shaped metal posts and replaces damaged or missing teeth with artificial teeth that look and function much like real teeth.

-The current trend of expanding the use of implantology will continue until each restorative practice uses this modality for abutment support of fixed and removable prostheses on a regular basis as the primary option for all dental replacements.Most dental implants are made of commercially pure titanium, which is available in four grades, depending on the amount of carbon, nitrogen, oxygen and iron contained.
+The current trend of expanding the use of implantology will continue until each restorative practice uses this modality for abutment support of fixed and removable prostheses on a regular basis as the primary option for all dental replacements.Most dental implants are made of commercially pure titanium, which is available in four grades depending on its composition.
 A cover screw is flush with the surface of the dental implant and is designed to be completely covered by the mucosa.
 The criteria for successful implant-supported dental prosthesis vary from study to study.Regular follow-up visits will be scheduled to monitor the implant, teeth and gums and ensure that they are healthy.
 Long-term complications that result from tooth restoration with implants are directly related to patient risk factors and technology.Dental implants offer many benefits over traditional treatments for missing teeth.